jdeath/Hubspace-Homeassistant/README.md

 If you have an outlet or a transfomer, just add the name of the parent device from the hubspace app.
 Do not add the seperate outlet's/transformer's names.
 The integration will figure it out and make entities called light.friendlyname_outlet_X or light.freindlyname_transformer_X where X is 1,2,3 depending on how many outputs in has.

 ### Support for a new model

 Please make a github issue if want support for a new model.
 I will need your help to test.

+Easiest way to help is to download the Testhubspace.py (https://raw.githubusercontent.com/jdeath/Hubspace-Homeassistant/main/TestHubspace.py) and run it.
+It will prompt you for your hubspace username and password.
+It will output data, which you should copy and paste into the GitHub issue.
+The output has been anonymized, personal information has been removed or randomized.

-Get the item loaded in homeassistant as above.
+If cannot run python3, get the entity loaded in homeassistant.
 Set debug:true in configuration as shown above.
 Click on the entity in homeassistant, expand the attributes, and send me the model and debug fields.
+This information is *not* anonymized.
 Best to PM me these on the homeassistant forums, as there is semi-private information in them.
 Send me these fields with the light set to on/off/etc (you may need to use the app).
 If that doesn't work, I may need better debug logs.
 Then you can add in your configuration.yaml (not in the hubspace section).
 Then you email me your homassistant.log
 ```
 logger:
   default: error